Whistler Children’s Festival: Helpful Planning Tips for Parents

 Say no to the dreaded ‘hangry’ zone (that’s hungry combined with angry).
 New for 2018, the Whistler Children’s Festival will host a Mini Food Market featuring snackable bites to keep your crew happy if the Goldfish run out.

-Outside of the festival grounds, there are plenty of good places to dine out with kids in Whistler – here’s a few favourite family restaurants from locals.
+Outside of the festival grounds, there are plenty of good places to dine out with kids in Whistler – here’s the Insider’s Guide to Eating with Young Kids in Whistler.
 Reservations highly recommended to ensure you can get a table at your preferred meal time.
 The shops around the festival site in Whistler Olympic Plaza and nearby Main Street offer places to grab fuel in a hurry too, with everything from pizza and sandwiches to pies and burgers within 5 minutes’ walk (it’s actually 1-2 minutes for adults, but we added wandering/discovery time for those with smaller legs).
 There are also sweet treats if you need a bribe, plenty of ice cream and multiple cafes for a parental caffeine boost.

 5. Dress for Success